-- 1. One Person Company (OPC) [Section 2(62) of the Companies Act, 2013]: The Act defines one person company (OPC) as a company which has only one person as a member. - 2.
-Rules regarding its membership: - b) Only one person as member.
-The memorandum of OPC shall indicate the name of the other person, who shall, in the event of the subscriber's death or his incapacity to contract, become the member of the company. - c) The other person whose name is given in the memorandum shall give his prior written consent in prescribed form and the same shall be filed with Registrar of companies at the time of incorporation. - d) Such other person may be given the right to withdraw his consent. - e) The member of OPC may at any time change the name of such other person by giving notice to the company and the company shall intimate the same to the Registrar. - f) Any such change in the name of the person shall not be deemed to be an alteration of the memorandum. - g) Only a natural person who is an Indian citizen and resident in India or otherwise - i. shall be eligible to incorporate a OPC - ii. shall be a nominee for the sole member of a OPC. - iii. who has stayed in India for a period of not less than 120 days - h) No person shall be eligible to incorporate more than one OPC or become nominee in more than one such company.

-- i) No minor shall become member or nominee of the OPC or can hold share with beneficial interest. - 3.
-OPC cannot be incorporated or converted into a company under section 8 of the Act.
-Though it may be converted to private or public companies in certain cases.
+1, One Person Company (OPC) [Section 2(62) of the Companies Act, 2013]:

+The Act defines one person company (OPC) as a company which has only one as a member,

+2. Rules regarding its membership:

+- a)Only one person as member, the memorandum of person indicate the name of the other person, who shall, in the event of the subscriber's death or his incapacity to contract, become the member of the company. - b) The other person whose name is given in the memorandum shall give his prior written consent in prescribed form and the same shall be filed with Registrar of companies at the time of incorporation. - c) Such other person may be given right to withdraw his consent, - d) The member of OPC may at any time change the name of such other person by giving notice to the company and the company shall intimate the same to the Registrar. - e) Any such change in the name of the person shall not be deemed to be an alteration of the memorandum. - f) Only a natural person who is an Indian citizen and resident in India or otherwise - i)shall be eligible to incorporate a OPC - ii)shall be a nominee for the sole member of a OPC, - iii)who has stayed in India for a period of not less than 120 days. - g) No person shall be eligible to incorporate more than one OPC or become nominee in more than one such company. - h) No minor shall become member or nominee of the OPC or can hold share with beneficial interest. - 3.
+OPC cannot be incorporated or converted into a company under section 8 of the Act, Though it may be converted to private or public companies in certain cases.

-Above are rules regarding one person company.
-As per provisions given it is one of the main condition for OPC that it cannot be get converted into a Section 8 i.e. non-profit organization.
+Above are rules regarding one person company, As per provisions given it is one of the main condition for OPC that it cannot be get converted into a Section 8 i.e. non-profit organization.

-The Articles of Association of XYZ Ltd. provides that Board of Directors have authority to issue bonds provided the shareholders authorize such issue by a necessary resolution in the general meeting of the company.
-The company was in dire need of funds and therefore, it issued the bonds to Mr. X without passing any such resolution in general meeting.
-Can Mr. X recover the money from the company.
-Decide referring the relevant provisions of the Companies Act, 2013.
+50.The Articles of Association of XYZ Ltd, provides that Board of Directors have authority to issue bonds provided the shareholders authorize such issue by a necessary resolution in the general meeting of the company.
+The company was in dire need of funds and therefore, it issued the bonds to Mr. X without passing any such resolution in general meeting, Con Mr. X recover the money from the company, Decide referring the relevant provisions of the Companies Act, 2013, examine the registered documents of the company and ensure that the proposed dealing is not inconsistent therewith, but they are not bound to do more.